grange85/ahfow-www/_posts/2023/2023-03-09-my-record-collection-015-galaxie-500-today-rough-trade-us-lp.md

   url: http://www.grange85.co.uk
 imageurl:
 categories:
 - galaxie 500
 - my record collection
 tags:
 - rough trade records
 - today
+date: 2023-03-05 00:00 +0000
 ---
 Slightly shocking that we've had to wait until the 15th entry in the series before Galaxie 500 put in an appearance - to be honest given how many copies of Today I have it's a surprise it has taken this long to reach a copy of Today!
 For a long time I was happy with the LP I bought of the album in 1990, and then the CD that came in the box set.
 But at some point it got out of hand.

+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/galaxie-500-today-rough-trade-us-lp.jpg" "Galaxie 500 - Today (Rough Trade US LP)" %}

 This is the Rough Trade US re-release of Galaxie 500's debut album, released in 1991.
 I bought this in June 2012 but haven't managed to figure out from where, or how much I paid - it's a bit grubby so ... hopefully not too much!

 The run out grooves have the Aurora catalogue number etched into them ... and then crossed out!